Get Married (film)

 Get Married is a 2007 Indonesian romantic comedy film directed by Hanung Bramantyo.
 It stars Nirina Zubir, Aming, Deddy Mahendra Desta, Ringgo Agus Rahman, Richard Kevin, Jaja Mihardja, and Meriam Bellina, it tells of a young tomboy who is forced to find a husband.
+The film had four sequels: Get Married 2 (2009), Get Married 3 (2011), Get Married 4 (2013) and 100% Muhrim: Get Married 5 (2015).

 Plot

 The tomboy Mae (Nirina Zubir) and her three male friends Eman (Aming), Beni (Ringgo Agus Rahman) and Guntoro (Deddy Mahendra Desta) live in village in Jakarta.
 Each is miserable due to not achieving his or her goals.
 Meanwhile, Mae's parents (Jaja Mihardja and Meriam Bellina), realise that their daughter has never acted feminine nor begun working, which they fear will make her undesirable to prospective husbands.
 They also fear that her friendship with Eman, Beni, and Guntoro will give pause to any interested men.

 At first, the parents find some teachers, then a young athlete; Mae is not interested, and – using a red handkerchief – signals to her friends to chase them away.
 When the athlete tells his boss, Rendy (Richard Kevin), about Mae, the latter decides to visit.
 She falls in love at first sight.
 Rendy, who is being hounded by his mother to marry quickly, is tall, handsome, wealthy, and well educated.
 Rendy, who is looking for a girl like no other, likewise falls in love with Mae.
 As Eman, who is standing watch, is colour blind, he misinterprets the signal and together with Beni and Guntoro he accosts Rendy and pummels him.

 Mae's mother, distraught that Mae has still not married, falls ill and threatens to return as a ghost.
 Mae promises to marry quickly, and tells Eman, Beni, and Guntoro to choose who should marry her.
 In a competition, it is decided that Guntoro should be the groom.
 However, after he and Eman fall ill, Ben is chosen.
 The ceremony is interrupted by Rendy, who comes with his motorcycle gang and begins fighting with the villagers to take revenge for his lost honour.
 After Mae, who has joined the fight in her wedding kebaya, meets him, the two are able to stop the fight.
 Rendy and Mae are then married, with the motorcycle gang and villagers in attendance.